 Lip Chip LLC offers a new way to identify horses and solve issues that have been plaguing the equine industry for decades.
 The company's Chip Link System uses microchipping and a state-of-the-art handheld reader to go beyond just your average identification.
 Most microchipping technology simply reads the chip's 15-digit identifier, and nothing more.

-The Chip Link System uses a Bluetooth reader to send that unique identifier to a smart phone, tablet or PC, which unlocks secure data linked to each horse as their microchip is scanned.
+The Hoof Link System uses a Bluetooth reader to send that unique identifier to a smart phone, tablet or PC, which unlocks secure data linked to each horse as their microchip is scanned.
 The user can identify each horse within seconds and view current Coggins, owner information, emergency contact numbers, and even recent photos of each horse.

 Instead of relying on hard copy paperwork, horsemen can identify horses and view their data from a secure location — no more forged documents or similar horses being swapped.
 Microchipping unlocks a new level of security.